dansingjulia/neofs-testcases/cmd/frostfs-adm/docs/deploy.md

 Waiting for transactions to persist...
 Stage 3: deploy NNS contract.
 Waiting for transactions to persist...
-Stage 4: deploy NeoFS contracts.
+Stage 4: deploy FrostFS contracts.
 Waiting for transactions to persist...
 Stage 4.1: Transfer GAS to proxy contract.
 Waiting for transactions to persist...